Home OPNsense as a WireGuard Server with Site-to-Site VPN

 VPN ‣ WireGuard ‣ Settings ‣ Peers ‣ Allowed IPs - These are what IP addresses are going to be permitted over the tunnel.

-You can send and the server will receive it, but it will do nothing and send nothing back… UNLESS you have the IP of the Endpoint (in it’s [Interface] Address = section) on the Allowed IPs list for the endpoint.
+You can send and the server will receive it, but it will do nothing and send nothing back… UNLESS you have the SUBNET of the Endpoint’s routable network (in it’s [Interface] Address = section) on the Allowed IPs list for that endpoint.

 This is why you have to configure every client that wants to connect to this firewall/WireGuardserver.
 (Unless they’re sharing certificates.)

-That client should have created the private/public key pair, and you will paste the public key.
+That client should have created the private/public key pair, and you will paste the public key… or, try the new and easy method of The Peer Generator.

+If you’re using the ‘peer generator’ instructions above, feel free to skip this section.
 This page is where you setup each individual key connecting to WireGuard, and is why we were required to setup the client, for the key generation earlier.
+Again, if you’re doing a WireGuard Site-to-Site VPN go ahead and skip this step and head below.

 1. VPN ‣ WireGuard ‣ Settings ‣ Peers